Connected upward, yet pulled downward.

 WHAT CAN YOU DO?

 Plenty, actually.
-But let’s take it gently, get more understanding, and start with the nuances of the soul, at what the Hebrew reveals.
+But let’s take it gently, get more understanding, and start with the nuances of the soul based on what the Hebrew reveals.

 READ PART TWO NOW.
 COMBAT ZONE SERIES: PART 2—SOUL NUANCES